Cheap and tasty food in Gothenburg

 No doubt, the best food deals in Gothenburg happen around lunch.
 That can start as early as 11.30 am for a Gothenburger with most places quieter (possibly closing) around 14.00.
 Daily (“dagens”) lunch menus generally offer bread, a salad buffet, main course, coffee and biscuits, all for less than 100 SEK.
 You have limited menu options to choose from, but at that value, you can’t complain!

-When I’m ready to eat my own body weight, the Gothenburg Wok all-you-can-eat buffet is superb value.
-Here, you select the raw ingredients for your wok, then watch it get cooked in front of you.
-Kind of fun, but less time for a good chat at the table.
-Vegetarians should definitely check out Andrum, just down the road from the Wok.
+Vegetarians should definitely check out Andrum on Östra Hamngatan, just a couple of minutes walk from Brunnsparken.
 They have an amazing value, self-service buffet which includes plenty of vegan dishes too.
-Finally, if I’m in the mood for something a little more fancy, the Ritz is a personal favourite for lunch at 130 SEK has a daily meat and fish dish to go with the best salad bar in the city.
+Finally, if I’m in the mood for something a little fancy, the Ritz is a personal favourite for lunch at 130 SEK has a daily meat and fish dish to go with the best salad bar in the city.

 Eat for free

 When I say “free”, remember that “nothing in life is free”.
-This “free” will cost you a drink, but even that’s likely to be discounted during “After work” hours, typically 17-19:00 on weekdays.
-Among the best value food I’ve had in Gothenburg was at Condeco where, at a Friday evening “After Work”, I ate (too much!) free pizza with a glass of well-priced wine.
+It will cost you the price of a drink, but even that’s likely to be discounted during “After work” hours, typically 17-19:00 on weekdays.
+Among the best value food I’ve had in Gothenburg was at Condeco where, one Friday evening after work, I ate (way too much!) free pizza with a glass of well-priced wine.
 Yaki-Da offer something similar, Lilla London too.
 You can’t expect fine dining, but you can certainly fill a stomach.
-Just search “After Work Buffet” and see the many other options.
+Just search “After Work Buffet” and see the many options available.